rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch db.js
 {{< /highlight >}}

-In the file, you will implement the interface to your firebase realtime database for the user entity.
+In the file, you will implement the interface to your Firebase realtime database for the user entity.
 The file defines two functions: one to create a user and one to retrieve all users.

 In *src/firebase/db.js* file: